camillan/audio-cnn-api/README.md

 ## 🧠 About the Author

-This project was built as part of my transition into Machine Learning Engineering.
+This project was built as part of my transition into AI/Machine Learning Engineering.
 I wanted to practice real-world ML deployment skills, including data ingestion, model serving, and API design.

 Feel free to reach out!